syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 NEWS:

-Please see the NEWS file in this directory.
+NEWS are listed in the separate NEWS file.